Hiswe/hiswe.github.io/source/_posts/04-html-basic-part-1.md

 ## Let's begin!

 {% caption น่ารัก %}
-{% asset_img baby-html.svg 150 160 A baby HTML file %}
+{% asset_img baby-html.svg 150 160 "A baby HTML file 'A baby HTML file'" %}
 {% endcaption %}

 Make a new file named `my-first-webpage.html` and save it somewhere.